inkdropapp/docs/src/app/privacy/page.md

 ### 5.10.
 Inkdrop Collects Discord Account Data

-Inkdrop collects data about your [Discord](https://discord.com/) account when you connect your Discord account to your Inkdrop account.
+Inkdrop collects data about your [Discord](https://discord.com/) account when you connect it to your Inkdrop account.
 This includes your user ID, username, and avatar.

 Inkdrop uses this data to: